jorisrietveld/NHLStenden_Project_Desk-Crisim/documentation/development_in_docker.md

 ```bash
 $ docker run helo-world
 ```
-If you get an greating from docker, your ready to start developing Desk Crisim in it.
+If you get an greeting from docker, your ready to start developing Desk CriSim in it.
 If not [check there official documentation](https://docs.docker.com/docker-for-mac/) to solve the problem.